Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/17_scenes_and_inputs/index.md

 ### Switching to Menu and GameOver in the Game1 class

 First, we will prepare the capability to change to our two new scenes in the `Game1.cs` file.
-We will also create two new public functions for this.
+We will also add two new public functions for this.

 ```csharp
 public class Game1 : Game